Rubusch/linux-c/040__i2c/00_io-expander-pcf8574__i2c-msg/README.md

 # I2C Client: IO Expander Demo

-If you write a driver for an I2C device, try to use the SMBus commands if at all possible (if the device uses only that subset of the I2C protocol).
+When writing a driver for an I2C device, try to use the SMBus commands if at all possible (if the device uses only that subset of the I2C protocol).
 This makes it possible to use the device driver on both SMBus adapters and I2C adapters (the SMBus command set is